mit-dci/opencx/dextechsurvey.md

 Also in the arwen paper there's a mistake, on the last page it says that "Plasma [28] is a proposal for a layer-two decentralized exchange protocol on Ethereum", which is blatantly false.
 Plasma is a proposal for layer-two off-chain transactions on ethereum, much like lightning but for ethereum.

-**Opinion warning:** I don't think this paper should have been this long.
-It overcomplicates extremely simple ideas and the idea of arwen, even the "advanced" stuff like limit orders and bidirectional RFQ, is super simple.
-It seems like lightning but you know the person on the other side is an exchange, and the exchange assumes you're a client that wants to use the exchange, so you have a protocol for talking to each other.
-Compared to the level of ideas that have been discussed on the #bitcoin-wizards IRC, this definitely didn't need to be 21 pages.

 ## Nash / NEX

 ### NEX Whitepaper Review
-Their whitepaper is now off of their site, but luckily I had it downloaded so it's linked in the checklist.
+Their whitepaper is now off of their site, but luckily I had it downloaded so I can review it.

 NEX does a good job in summing up the Decentralized Exchange space, tradeoffs, and earlier approaches.
 They point out that decentralized exchanges that place orderbooks directly on the blockchain run price-time priority matching redundantly across all machines on the network, and run very slowly as a result.
 Here are some of the points about decentralized exchange taken from the paper:
  - On-chain orderbooks and matching contracts or matching validation logic is very slow and very redundant.